etiennedemers/ift6759/README.md

 This will output to a new directory `training_results` with other subdirectories for the types and run number.

 You can then generate accompanying plots with the `notebooks/graph_multiple_runs.ipynb` notebook.

+If you with to run one at a time, you can also use the [main.py](main.py) file to run a single experiment at a time, with a seed chosen in the config file.

 ## Rest of original ClimateNet README below